 General was present to formalize Royal assent, and Parliament was then immediately

-Earlier in December 2012, 300 Chiefs gathered outside Parliament to show their opposition
+Earlier in December 2012, 300 Chiefs gathered outside Parliament to show their opposition to

-and prevented them from entering Parliament.
+them from entering Parliament.

 The federal government has passed legislation which flouts the ruling of the Supreme Court

 of Canada.
-The Court asks, as a criteria for introduction of legislation which impacts
+The Court asks, as a criteria for introduction of legislation which impacts aboriginal

-already desperate situation of indigenous peoples in Canada.
+desperate situation of indigenous peoples in Canada.

-The Bill passed by parliament on December 14, 2012 is in flagrant disregard of the most
+The Bill passed by parliament on December 14, 2012 is in flagrant disregard of the most basic

-The legislative agenda as a whole seeks to unilaterally impose on native peoples changes
+The legislative agenda as a whole seeks to unilaterally impose on native peoples changes that

 The guarantee in this Charter of certain rights and freedoms shall not be construed so